Installing Aspose.BarCode for .NET through NuGet

-Type the command “Install-Package Aspose.BarCode -Version x.x.0” and press enter to install latest full release into your application.
-Alternatively, you can add the "-prerelease" suffix to the command in order to specify that the latest release including hot fixes is to be installed as well.
+Type the command “Install-Package Aspose.BarCode -Version x.x.0” and press enter to install the latest full release into your application.
+Alternatively, you can add the “-prerelease” suffix to the command to specify that the latest release including hotfixes is to be installed as well.

 Referencing the Component

-By following the steps given below, one can add reference to Visual Studio .NET project:
+By following the steps given below, one can add a reference to the Visual Studio .NET project:

 - In the Solution Explorer, expand the project node you want to add a reference to.